The-Ohio-State-Data-Assimilation-Group/pyPESE/README.md

 # pyPESE

-> Draft notice: this documentation was drafted by Codex and has not yet been
+> This documentation was drafted by Codex and has been reviewed by Man-Yau
-> vetted by Man-Yau (Joseph) Chan.
+> (Joseph) Chan.
+Note that this README file is still incomplete.

+> If you have any questions or spot mistakes, please email Joseph at
+> chan.1063@osu.edu.

 Python implementations of Probit-space Ensemble Size Expansion (PESE) methods for generating virtual ensemble members.
 The repository contains two layers: